 So, if Quantum Computers are so fast, why aren’t they already in widespread use?

-Well because in February 2025 Microsoft announced its first quantum chip, the Majorana 1.
+In February 2025 Microsoft announced its first quantum chip, the Majorana 1.
 This quantum chip aims to revolutionise the use of Quantum Computing by making it scalable and reliable.

 The chip is powered by a new Topological Core architecture that Microsoft hopes will create quantum computers capable of solving real world problems and building real world applications in years rather than decades.